Gaussian Process Regression for Estimating EM Ducting Within the Marine Atmospheric Boundary Layer: Gaussian Process Regression

 where the noise variance, $\sigma_n^2$, is set at $0.1$, to correspond to the grid spacing in the altitude direction of our PETOOL model (as a way to encode ambiguity in the vertical resolution).
 The functions evaluated on training and test sets are thus, jointly Gaussian:

-where $y$ is the vector containing the noisy training labels, $f_\ast$ is the vector of test predictions, $\mu$ is the vector of training label means, $\mu_\ast$ is the vector of test label means, $X$ are the training observations, $X_\ast$ are the test observations, and $K$ is the covariance kernel.
+where $y$ is the vector containing the noisy training labels, $f_\ast$ is the vector of test predictions, $\mu$ is the vector of training label means, $\mu_\ast$ is the vector of test label means, $X$ are the training observations, $X_\ast$ are the test observations, and $K$ is the covariance kernel that can be obtained by evaluating the covariance function, k, at input pairs.
 Covariance functions are chosen by the analyst and their associated ``hyperparameters" are tuned by maximizing the log marginal likelihood on the training observations.
 The posterior predictive distributions for new observations can then be calculated by conditioning the joint prior distribution on the data.